 DORE, James F. 1462.
 Corporal, Corporal Royal Dublin Fusiliers 30894 MICDORMAN, James.
-1558.
-Private 2113 as well on MIC, Sergeant 1558 on British War Medal and Victory Medal.
+2113.
+Serjeant KEH.
+Transferred as a Private 1558 from 2KEH.
+Entered France 14/07/1915 and discharged 21/07/1919.
+Sergeant 1558 on British War Medal and Victory Medal.
 Pictured are British War Medal and Victory Medal with a King Edward's Horse gilding metal headdress badge in an oak frame.
-Arrived in France 11 July 1915 and transferred to the Reserve 24 July 1919.
-Entitled to 1915 Star (Photograph courtesy of Margaret Gledhill).
+Entitled to 1914/15 Star (Photograph courtesy of Margaret Gledhill).

 DOWLE, Maurice.
 2051.
 Private 2070 MIC

 DOWLING, Geoffrey B. 412.
 Private.
 Discharged 14/12/1918.